devoqub/polybar-ticker/README.md

 # Polybar Ticker

 The simple module for [Polybar](https://github.com/polybar/polybar) — a cryptocurrency tracker that integrates cryptocurrency data directly into the panel.

-It provides quick access, ease of use, and simple configuration. polybar-ticker works asynchronously and supports output in several formats [Regular, Simplified (only price), Display all currencies, Hidden].
+It provides quick access, ease of use, and simple configuration.

+The module works asynchronously and supports output in several formats [Regular, Simplified (only price), Display all currencies, Hidden].
 You can also create your own.

 Examples